speakeztech/FlightDeck/docs/12 Pub-Sub Mechanism using SolidJS.md

 ## Overview

 This memo outlines an approach for implementing a publish/subscribe (pub/sub) mechanism with SQLite for the FlightDeck event sourcing system.
-While SQLite lacks native pub/sub capabilities like PostgreSQL's LISTEN/NOTIFY, we can implement an efficient solution that works well with the existing architecture.
+While SQLite lacks native pub/sub capabilities like PostgreSQL's LISTEN/NOTIFY, we can implement an efficient real-time solution that works well with the existing architecture, focusing on WebSockets and Server-Sent Events (SSE).

 ## Architecture